matestack/matestack-ui-core/docs/guides/200-basic_building_blocks/README.md

 end
 ```

-We put the necessary vue.js component in the same directory beneath our ruby component.
-In this file we create our vue component and link it to our ruby component by specifying `vue_js_component_name` inside our ruby component to match the component name we gave our vue component.
+We put the necessary Vue.js component in the same directory beneath our ruby component.
+In this file we create our Vue.js component and link it to our ruby component by specifying `vue_js_component_name` inside our ruby component to match the component name we gave our Vue.js component.
 In this case "products-image-slider".

 `app/matestack/components/products/image_slider.js`